 Adventure

-Lowly rancher, Dan agrees to hold wanted outlaw Ben as he awaits his fate at court in Yuma.
+A lowly rancher, Dan, agrees to hold wanted outlaw Ben as he awaits his fate at court in Yuma.
 His main motive is to restore his honor and redeem his barn.
-A film about willpower and a battle of wit as Ben attempts to psychologically prey on the vulnerable Dan, the film is a pure treat from start to finish.
+A film about willpower and a battle of wit as Ben attempts to psychologically prey on the vulnerable Dan, it is a pure treat from start to finish.

 The Outlaw Josey Wales